When you do gig work, you want to keep as much money as possible in your pocket, right?

 Taking those deductions reduces how much you owe on your taxes and increases how much money you get to keep.
-If you want to maximize your deductions, and therefore maximize the money you keep, read below so you can have a better idea of the types of deductions you can take.
+If you want to maximize your deductions, and therefore maximize the money you keep, keep reading so you can have a better idea of the types of deductions you can take.

-For example, if you use your phone for personal 70% of the time, and work 30% of the time, you’d deduct 30% of your phone and related expenses.
+For example, if you use your phone for personal use 70% of the time, and work 30% of the time, you’d deduct 30% of your phone and related expenses.

-We understand it might be difficult to estimate how much of your phone usage is for work.
+Obviously, it might be difficult to estimate how much of your phone usage is for work.
 We recommend going through your phone records for a normal month and look at how much of your data/phone calls occur during work hours, and apply the average to the rest of the year.

 You know those insulated bags and blankets that you use to keep food nice and cold?
 Yep!
 They are deductible as a business expense.

-Toll fees that you pay while shopping are tax-deductible!
+Tolls or other fees that you pay while shopping are tax-deductible!
 Just make sure they're not already being reimbursed to you.

 We understand that sometimes it’s difficult to find a place to park, especially if you drive in the city.
 Any parking you pay for while working for Shipt is tax-deductible.